nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

 1. You discuss with management about the strategy of stopping new features for some time, while you rewrite the existing app.
 2. You estimate the rewrite will take 6 months to cover what the existing app does.
-3. Few months in, a nasty bug is discovered and ABSOLUTELY needs to be fixed in the old code.
+3. A few months in, a nasty bug is discovered and ABSOLUTELY needs to be fixed in the old code.
 So you patch the old code and the new one too.
-4. Few months later, a new feature has been sold to the client.
+4. A few months later, a new feature has been sold to the client.
 It HAS TO BE implemented in the old code—the new version is not ready yet!
 You need to go back to the old code but also add a TODO to implement this in the new version.
 5. After 5 months, you realize the project will be late.
 The old app was doing way more things than expected.
 You start hustling more.
 6. After 7 months, you start testing the new version.
 QA raises up a lot of things that should be fixed.
 7. After 9 months, the business can't stand "not developing features" anymore.
 Leadership is not happy with the situation, you are tired.
 You start making changes to the old, painful code while trying to keep up with the rewrite.
 8. Eventually, you end up with the 2 systems in production.
-Long-term goal is to get rid of the old one, but the new one is not ready yet.
+The long-term goal is to get rid of the old one, but the new one is not ready yet.
 Every feature needs to be implemented twice.

 Sounds fictional?
 Or familiar?